jondot/ReactNativeKatas/README.md

 * Clone this project
 * `npm i` and then run the project via Xcode or `react-native`
-* After running the project, turn on Live Reload (Ctrl+Cmd+Z for developer menu on Simulator)
+* After running the project, turn on Live Reload (Ctrl+Cmd+Z for developer menu on iOS Simulator)

 You will then be faced with the first Kata.